Kathleen Wynne: 2015 budget

 Kathleen Wynne, under the advice of Ed Clark, partially privatized Hydro One and reformed the Alcohol and Gaming Commission of Ontario's Liquor Licence Act to allow the sale of six-packs of beer in Ontario grocery stores, the latter of which was the result of a Toronto Star exclusive on the anti-competitive practices made by the privately owned Beer Store.

 Wynne also put transit expansion front and centre in the budget.
 On April 21, 2015, Wynne announced that the provincial government would foot the entire bill for the construction of the Hurontario–Main LRT in the Region of Peel, to connect Mississauga with Brampton, a major infrastructure project in one of the fastest growing regions of the province.

-On May 26, 2015, Wynne announced that the provincial government would fund 100 percent of the costs to build a LRT system in Hamilton.
+On May 26, 2015, Wynne announced that the provincial government would fund 100 per cent of the costs to build a LRT system in Hamilton.
 Wynne announced that $1 billion would be allocated for the project, with construction slated to get underway in 2019.
 Wynne also announced the extension of the Lakeshore GO Line from downtown Hamilton to a new station at Centennial Parkway in Stoney Creek.

 2016 budget

 The 2016 budget projected $133.9 billion in spending resulting in a deficit of $4.3 billion for 2016–17, with a return to a balanced budget in 2017–18.
-The province unveiled its climate change plan, which will see a phased-in cap-and-trade plan that will be similar to schemes in California and Quebec.
-As a result, gasoline prices will increase 4.3 cents per litre in 2017; natural gas rates are to rise 3.3 cents per cubic metre.
-In education, the provincial government announced it will provide free college/university tuition for students from families with an annual household income less than $50,000.
+The province unveiled its climate change plan, which introduced a phased-in cap-and-trade plan that will be similar to schemes in California and Quebec.
+As a result, gasoline prices increased by 4.3 cents per litre in 2017 and natural gas rates rose by 3.3 cents per cubic metre.
+In education, the provincial government announced it would provide free college and university tuition for students from families with an annual household income of less than $50,000.

-The province's debt in 2016 was $296.1 billion, and was expected to rise to $350 billion by 2020–21.
+The province's debt in 2016 was $296.1 billion and was expected to rise to $350 billion by 2020–21.

 Job approval rating

-In June 2016, a Forum Research Poll reported that Wynne's approval rating had dropped from a high of 40 percent to 18 percent.
-In September 2016, a Forum Research poll reported that the Progressive Conservatives enjoyed 45 percent support.
-Wynne's Liberals enjoyed 25 percent support, slightly ahead of the provincial New Democrats at 23 percent.
+In June 2016, a Forum Research Poll reported that Wynne's approval rating had dropped from a high of 40 per cent to 18 per cent.
+In September 2016, a Forum Research poll reported that the Progressive Conservatives enjoyed 45 per cent support.
+Wynne's Liberals enjoyed 25 per cent support, slightly ahead of the provincial New Democrats at 23 per cent.

 In March 2017 the Angus Reid Institute reported that her job approval rating had fallen to 12 per cent, the lowest ever recorded.